 Summer session at St. Kate's is a great way to catch up or get ahead.
 And because you’re an undergraduate student in the College for Women, you can save money, too!
 Summer classes typically cost 40% less than those offered in fall and spring semesters.

-For 2017, you can choose from 5-week, 7-week and 10-week courses at the undergraduate and graduate levels on our St. Paul campus, or 7-week and 10-week courses, primarily at the lower-division (1000 and 2000) undergraduate level, in Minneapolis.
+For 2018, you can choose from 6-week, 7-week, 10-week and 12-week courses at the undergraduate and graduate levels on our St. Paul and Minneapolis campuses and online.

 Contact your advisor today.
 Financial aid may still be available.

-View the full list of options available this summer, or browse the course descriptions in Kateway.
-Register for bachelor's courses starting March 8, and associate courses starting March 15.
+Register for bachelor's courses starting March 7, and associate courses starting March 14.

-Current students register online in Kateway, under the "Student" tab.
+Current students register online in Kateway, under My Banner Self Service.
 Early registration is encouraged.

 Summer session billing statements will be available in Kateway after June 1.